How to Choose the Right Pair of Hiking Boots for a Guided Hike in New Zealand

 My 2 year-old Anatom Q1’s (left) after walking 50km’s per week compared to my new Anatom Q1’s brand new out of the box.

-As a hiking guide, I’m constantly asked about boots.
+As a New Zealand hiking guide, I’m constantly asked about boots.
 How do I choose the right pair of hiking boots?
 Should they be tight or loose?
 Which is better – leather or synthetic material?

 Well, the answer I give most people is sometimes unpopular ….. you just have to try on a lot of shoes.